electron/electron/docs/api/process.md

 Sets the file descriptor soft limit to `maxDescriptors` or the OS hard limit, whichever is lower for the current process.

+### getProcessMemoryInfo()

+Return an object giving memory usage statistics about the current process.
+Note that all statistics are reported in Kilobytes.

+* `workingSetSize` - The amount of memory currently pinned to actual physical RAM
+* `peakWorkingSetSize` - The maximum amount of memory that has ever been pinned to actual physical RAM
+* `privateBytes` - The amount of memory not shared by other processes, such as JS heap or HTML content.
+* `sharedBytes` - The amount of memory shared between processes, typically memory consumed by the Electron code itself

+### getSystemMemoryInfo()

+Return an object giving memory usage statistics about the entire system.
+Note that all statistics are reported in Kilobytes.

+* `total` - The total amount of physical memory in Kilobytes available to the system
+* `free` - The total amount of memory not being used by applications or disk cache

+On Windows / Linux:

+* `swapTotal` - The total amount of swap memory in Kilobytes available to the system
+* `swapFree` - The free amount of swap memory in Kilobytes available to the system